andrew/ultimate-awesome/README.md

 - [awesome-lastfm](https://github.com/jnguyen1098/awesome-lastfm) - A curated list of Last.fm tools and resources.
 - [awesome-graph-representation-learning](https://github.com/KaiyuanZh/awesome-graph-representation-learning) - A curated list of awesome graph representation learning.
 - [awesome-puppet](https://github.com/rnelson0/awesome-puppet) - A curated list of amazingly awesome puppet resources inspired by @bayandin's awesome-awesomeness.
+- [awesome-and-novel-works-in-slam](https://github.com/runjtu/awesome-and-novel-works-in-slam) - Collecting some new ideas for slam (Semantic, 3DGS, BEV, Nav, LLM, Multi-session) and will update this repo weekly, for both engineering and academic usings.
 - [adversarial-attacks-and-defenses-for-windows-pe-malware-detection](https://github.com/ryderling/adversarial-attacks-and-defenses-for-windows-pe-malware-detection) - A curated resource list of adversarial attacks and defenses for Windows PE malware detection.
 - [awesome-wsdev](https://github.com/WonderfulToolchain/awesome-wsdev) - A curated list of WonderSwan development resources.
 - [awesome-robot-visual-imitation-learning](https://github.com/ZhihaoAIRobotic/awesome-robot-visual-imitation-learning) - A collection of papers, codes and talks of visual imitation learning/imitation learning from video for robotics.